a-holm/MachinelearningAlgorithms/Regression/README.md

 ## FOLDER CONTENTS (in alphabetical order):

+Files:

+  - `regressionTemplate.py` This is a template file for regressions in Python.
+  - `regressionTemplate.r` This is a template file for regressions in R.
+  - `requirements.txt` Python requirements to run all files in the regression folder.

 ### **_DecisionTreeRegression_**
 Decision tree builds regression or classification models in the form of a tree structure.
 It brakes down a dataset into smaller and smaller subsets while at the same time an associated decision tree is incrementally developed.
 The final result is a tree with decision nodes and leaf nodes.